Millions of people suffer from chronic pain and mental health conditions today.

 Conventional treatments exist, but many leave much to be desired in terms of effectiveness, and some are even addictive.

-Ketamine therapy offers hope for those struggling with chronic pain, as well as conditions such as PTSD, treatment-resistant depression, anxiety disorder, and more.
+Ketamine therapy offers hope for those struggling with unbearable level of chronic pain, as well as conditions such as PTSD, treatment-resistant depression, anxiety disorder, and more.

 What is ketamine therapy?

 Ketamine is an FDA-authorized anesthetic.
 However, since its discovery in the 1960s, it has been explored as a potential treatment for not just alleviating physical pain from conditions ranging from surgery to burns, but also psychological pain and discomfort, such as depression.

 Ketamine is a dissociative anesthetic delivered intravenously (via an IV drip).
 However, it can also be delivered in other ways, including intramuscularly, orally, and through the nasal passages.

 It is fast-acting, has a high rate of success, and can even deliver lasting relief from symptoms with as few as one treatment.

 In most cases, the average patient will have just six infusions over two to three weeks.
 This may be followed with occasional booster infusions as needed over time, but many patients feel profound results after just one or two sessions.

 Ketamine works very differently in the brain than other drugs.